Ik1run/Converter-App/README.md

 # Converter-App
-With this app you can convert specific measurements!
+With this app you can convert specific measurements!</br>
+Inspired by the udemy course [.Net Maui](https://www.udemy.com/course/net-maui-course/) by [Héctor Pérez](https://github.com/hprez21)